 - Of the fourteen patients treated to date in the entire study, two (2) patients demonstrated a complete response, ten (10) patients demonstrated a partial response and two (2) patients demonstrated stable disease, as measured by RECIST criteria.
 This translates to a 100% disease control rate ("DCR") and an 86% objective response rate ("ORR").
 Of the five patients treated in the highest dose cohort, there was a 100% objective response rate with one (1) complete response and four (4) partial responses. - Fourteen patients had successful resections of their tumors, with nine (9) patients (64%) having an R0 resection, which indicates a microscopically margin-negative resection in which no gross or microscopic tumor remains in the tumor bed.
-Of the five patients treated at the highest dose cohort, all five patients (100%) experienced a R0 surgical resection. - One patient demonstrated a pathological complete response (pCR). pCRs are typically seen in less than 7% of patients receiving neoadjuvant chemotherapy followed by surgical resection, and have been associated with a median OS of 72 months, which is more than three years longer than those who do not experience a pCR. - All patients experienced a clinically significant decrease in their CA-125 protein levels as of their most recent study visit.
+Seven out of eight (87%) patients in the highest two dose cohorts experienced a R0 surgical resection.
+All five patients treated at the highest dose cohort experienced a R0 surgical resection. - All patients experienced a clinically significant decrease in their CA-125 protein levels as of their most recent study visit.
 CA-125 is used to monitor certain cancers during and after treatment.
-CA-125 is present in greater concentrations in ovarian cancer cells than in other cells.
+CA-125 is present in greater concentrations in ovarian cancer cells than in other cells. - Of the eight patients who have received GEN-1 treatment over one year ago (cohort 1 3) and are being followed only two patients' cancer has progressed.
+This compares favorably to the historical median progression free survival (PFS) of 12 months for newly-diagnosed patients with Stage III and IV ovarian cancer that undergo neoadjuvant chemotherapy followed by interval debulking surgery.
+Of the remaining six patients who have been on the study for over one year, their average PFS as of September 30, 2017 is 18 months with the longest progression-free patient at 24 months.